Funding opportunity

 • include an experimental intervention or challenge in humans

-You must be based at an eligible research organisation.
+You must be a researcher based at a research organisation eligible to apply for MRC funding.
 If you are taking the next step towards becoming an independent researcher, you may be eligible to apply as a ‘new investigator’.

 There is no limit to the amount of funding you can apply for or the length of your project.
 We will fund 80% of your project’s full economic cost.